-"The toilers of Gulyai-Pole raion are totally committed to the expropriation of private property in the means of production and Our group will have to work even harder among the peasants.
+Sixty to seventy percent of those comrades who call themselves anarchists are diverting themselves by seizing the gentry's' fancy homes in the cities and nothing gets done among the peasantry.
+Their way is the wrong way.
+They can't influence the course of events sitting in those mansions.
+It's sad, but that's the way it is!
+Our group will have to work even harder among the peasants.
 Any day now the haidamaks of the Central Rada will descend on our region.
 These brutes bear, at the tips of their bayonets, the death of the Revolution and life of its enemies.